 Let us now build a bridgesampling backend — this will take backends based on the individual models as arguments.
 The backend in question need to implement the SBC_fit_to_bridge_sampler() S3 method.
 Out of the box, this is supported by SBC_backend_rstan_sample() and SBC_backend_brms().
 Note that we keep a pretty high number of iterations as bridgesampling needs that (the specific numbers are taken straight from bridgesampling documentation).

 One more trick we showcase is that we can cache individual model fits, if we wrap a backend with SBC_backend_cached().
 Since we will reuse the same H0 model later, we will do this here just for the H0 model.
 Obviously everything will also work without caching.
+For H1, some datasets cause divergences, and we are lazy to fully fix that issue, so we instead increase adapt_delta and max_treedepth (effectively avoiding the problem by using more compute).

 iter <- 15500